GoThereGit/EvaHan/README.md

 | Ancient-Chinese-to-English parallel texts of Pre-Qin canonical texts and Zizhi Tongjian | 618,083 characters for the original Ancient Chinese texts | 838,321 words |

 Briefly, the training data employed in this task embodies many new features, such as the large-scale and well-balanced data as well as its comprehensiveness from the diachronic perspective.

 ## Test Data

-Test data will be provided in txt format, including Ancient-Chinese characters, Modern-Chinese characters, English words and punctuations.
-The test data, i.e. the annotation used for the evaluation, will be evaluated before it is supplied to the participants.

-Two test data sets are built for Ancient Chinese-Modern Chinese machine translation (testa.txt, TBD) and Ancient Chinese-English machine translation (testb.txt, TBD).
+The test data only provides Ancient Chinese texts(the source language),and one test data set is provided for Ancient Chinese to Modern Chinese machine translation  and Ancient Chinese to English machine translation , about 2000 sentences each.

 More details will be provided to the participants after the evaluation.

 # Task

-The cross-lingual machine translation of Chinese classic texts consists of two parts: the Ancient-Chinese-to-Modern-Chinese machine translation and the Ancient-Chinese-to-English machine translation.
-Chinese ancient classics serve as an indispensable part of Chinese traditional culture.
-In the field of ancient literature research, the translation of ancient Chinese texts is of great significance.
-Ancient Chinese differs greatly from modern Chinese in grammar, syntax, vocabulary, and other aspects.
-To improving the performance of machine translation from Ancient Chinese to Modern Chinese can better deepen studies on ancient literature.
-Meanwhile, it can also accelerate the promotion of Chinese traditional culture worldwide.
+The cross-lingual machine translation of Chinese classic texts consists of two parts: **the Ancient-Chinese-to-Modern-Chinese machine translation** and **the Ancient-Chinese-to-English machine translation**.

 ## Task Objective

 The goals of the translation task are:
 *	To investigate the applicability of current MT techniques in ancient Chinese translation.
 *	To examine the significant challenges in ancient Chinese translation (e.g. word order and syntax problems).
-* To built free corpora for machine translation and evaluation of ancient Chinese.
+*	Provide a platform for the enthusiasts of machine translation in ancient Chinese
-* To afford novice researchers the chance to gain experience in the field of machine translation.
 * To further machine translation research for ancient Chinese and the exploration of  forefront machine translation technology.

 ## Task Requirements

-Parallel corpora of Ancient Chinese-Modern Chinese based on the Twenty-Four Histories and Ancient Chinese-English based on Pre-Qin texts are provided as training and testing data for Ancient Chinese-Modern Chinese and Ancient Chinese-English machine translation.
-Participants are also supplied with unified models.
-Specifically, Chinese-RoBERTa-wwm-ext[3] for Modern Chinese , Siku-RoBERTa[1] for ancient Chinese and RoBERTa[4] for English.
-The participants’ task is to improve the models in terms of machine translation performance.
+The difference between Ancient Chinese-Modern Chinese translation task and Ancient Chinese-English translation task is that the source corpus is different and the model specified in the closed mode is different.

 You can choose either or both of them to participate in, with the same metrics for evaluation is employed.
-Each task, contains two tracks, i.e., closed track and open track.
-To ensure the fairness of the competition, only the given training data and model are allowed to use in the closed track.
-However, when building the translation system in open track other models, resources and self-built modes are permitted.
-In this case, if any additional data or model is employed, participants should make it clear to us so that we can evaluate the performance of the models on our provided dataset separately from their performance on external data.

-The results submitted by each team should include a brief introduction to the translation system (i.e. basic information, such as the models (if any), techniques, methods used, etc.).
-Besides, teams are required to submit a technical report detailing the improvements to the model and the methods used.
+Although the Chinese data in the training corpus is all traditional, you can also choose to submit simplified translation results when submitting the Ancient Chinese-Modern Chinese translation results, and the test data in the evaluation includes both versions.

 Although the main goal of this evaluation is to identify the best performing machine translation project, we encourage creative projects to enter the competition even if their performance is not optimal.
 Participants can also use this evaluation to further improve their project.

 # Evaluation